wardi/jsonsquared/README.md

 * Compact table format even with multiple nested lists of objects
 * JSON types are maintained
-* Not limited to data files that fit in RAM, can stream data or use disk space temporarily for conversions
+* Not limited to data files that fit in RAM, can stream data (CSV to JSON) use two-pass method (JSON files to CSV) or use intermediate temp file (JSON stream to CSV)
 * Simple, clear error reporting for parsing errors

 Limitations:

-* JSON files with repeated keys or with keys in a special order are not supported
+* JSON files including objects with repeated keys or with specially ordered keys are not supported

 ## Example